rutrum/pathmut/README.md

 * Rename `replace` to `set`
 * Add `replace` command, which does not change paths when the component does not exist
+* Add `is` command which tests if paths are relative or absolute
+    * `--print` flag to print true/false instead of changing exit code
+    * `--any` and `--all` flags for testing multiple paths

 ### v0.4.0